johnroutledge/milestone-project-1/README.md

 developed a website which addresses these needs.

 Secondly, there is has been a sharp increase in the rate of mixed-race (Thai/non-Thai) marriages.
-This, in turn, has led to an increase in couples/families emigrating to the UK from Thailand.
+This, in turn, has led to an increase in couples/families emigrating from Thailand to the UK.

 This website is the go-to site for any Thai (or Thai/British) family thinking of moving to the UK.
 It provides a realistic and up-to-date view of what life in the UK is like for Thai families, what the visa requirements and procedures are and also English language lessons for both